-Action 1.8 Access to Programs and Services developed and provided to unduplicated pupils and individuals with exceptional needs -Action 1.10 Visual and Performing Arts (VAPA) - Students have access to a high quality music program and the district proceeded to hire a VAPA teacher to increase access to Visual and Performing Arts education for students at all school sites to begin in the 2025-26 school year with an emphasis on grades 4-8 to balance increased access to music program in grades TK-3.
+Action 1.10 Visual and Performing Arts (VAPA) (partially implemented) - Students have access to a high quality music program and the district proceeded to hire a VAPA teacher to increase access to Visual and Performing Arts education for students at all school sites to begin in the 2025-26 school year with an emphasis on grades 4-8 to balance increased access to music program in grades TK-3.

+Non-implemented Actions:

-Non-implemented Actions: All actions were implemented within Goal #1.
+All actions were implemented within Goal #1.